The difference between Faradaic and non-Faradaic electrode processes

 \section{Abstract}

-Both Faradaic and Nonfaradaic processes can take place at an electrode.
-The difference between the two processes is clearly discussed in several classical sources, but reference to charge transfer across the metal-solution interface as a defining feature of a Faradaic process, leads to ambiguities.
-We argue that in a Faradaic electrode process both reactant and product species must be part of a bulk phase which is not the electrode.
-Then, in a Faradaic process, after applying a constant current, and when the bulk phases have constant composition, the electrode charge, voltage and composition will go to constant values, unchanging in time.
-Thus, a current-voltage curve, or polarization curve, can be constructed based on data from steady-state experiments.
-This $i-V$ curve characterizes the Faradaic process.
-For a Nonfaradaic process, however, charge is progressively stored, and the electrode composition changes in time.
-To characterize a Nonfaradaic process, we inject a discrete amount of electronic charge in an electrode, equilibrate the system, and record the electrode voltage.
-Repeating this procedure multiple times, a charge-voltage curve can be constructed based on equilibrium data.
-For the water desalination method called ``capacitive deionization'' (CDI) the difference between Faradaic and Nonfaradaic processes is of special importance because both processes occur in CDI.
+Both Faradaic and non-Faradaic processes can take place at an electrode.
+The difference between the two processes is clearly discussed in several classical sources, starting with Grahame (1952).
+However, later reference to charge transfer across the metal-solution interface as a defining feature of a Faradaic process, has led to ambiguities.
+Following Grahame, in a Faradaic process, charged particles transfer across the electrode, from one bulk phase to another.
+Thus, in a Faradaic process, after applying a constant current, the electrode charge, voltage and composition go to constant values.
+Instead, in a non-Faradaic (capacitive) process, charge is progressively stored.
+We characterize the intercalation material nickel hexacyanoferrate by two electrochemical methods and compare with theory.
+Data for the capacitance of this material is well described by the extended Frumkin isotherm.
+This data, and the correspondence with theory, demonstrates that this is a capacitive material and ion and charge storage in this material a non-Faradaic electrode process.
+Cyclic Voltammetry (CV) diagrams for this material have broad peaks for certain potential windows, and rectangular shapes for other conditions, both experimentally and in theoretical calculations based on a RC network model that includes how capacitance is a function of charge.
+Measured and predicted CV diagrams are in perfect agreement with one another.
+This shows that (broad) peaks in CV diagrams do not establish whether an electrode material is Faradaic or not.